 Since this is such a common situation, why not start an unwanted gift exchange club.
 It sounds odd but just because your neighbor does not like the diamond watch or gold plated necklace doesn't mean you won't.

-Run an ad in your local paper and pick up people's holiday, anniversary, birthday, gift items for free.
-Offer to take any items they may have stored away in their storage unit such as gift items, jewelry, watches or shoes.
+Run an ad in your local paper and pick up people's holiday, anniversary, birthday, and gift items for free.
+Offer to take any items they may have stored away in their storage units such as gift items, jewelry, watches or shoes.